ShaifullStack/newProject/README.md

-#This master practice only java script language
+#This Env master practice only java script language